salis010/bingo/README.md

 # bingo

-Bingo game built with React, improved slightly along the years.
+Bingo game built with React in 2017, improved slightly along the years.

 ![](bingo.png)